 - Distichiasis: Another eye issue, this is a problem of excessive tearing that is common in flat-faced breeds like the Shih Tzu.
 Symptoms include eye redness, pawing at the eyes, squinting, and difficulty seeing.

 Diet and Nutrition

-As a small dog, a Shih Tzu needs only 1/2 to 1 cup of dry dog food per day.
-The amount depends on the dog's age, activity level, size, and health factors.
-It is important to monitor your dog's weight and take action if you see the dog is becoming overweight.
+As a small dog, a Shih Tzu needs only up to 1 cup of dry dog food per day.
+The exact amount depends on the dog's age, activity level, size, and health factors.
+It's important to monitor your dog's weight and take action if you see the dog is becoming overweight.
 Discuss the appropriate nutritional strategy with your veterinarian to get recommendations.